Top debit cards and alternatives for businesses 2024

 1. What are the limitations of debit cards?

-As funds are deducted from a linked bank account when a debit card transaction is made, debit cardholders must ensure the bank account balance is sufficient, or the transaction will fail.
-This transaction mechanism also makes it difficult to recover losses in case of card theft.
-Furthermore, spending rewards for debit cards are usually smaller.
+As funds are deducted from a linked bank account when a debit card transaction is made, cardholders must ensure the account balance is sufficient to avoid transaction failures.
+This mechanism also makes it difficult to recover losses in the case of card theft.
+Additionally, spending rewards for debit cards are typically smaller.

 2. What are the differences between physical cards and virtual cards?

-Physical cards and virtual cards generally, and depending on the provider, have similar functionality, benefits and rewards.
-But physical cards usually have information printed on them, along with a chip or a magnetic stripe.
-Physical cardholders need to tap or swipe their cards to begin a transaction.
-Virtual cards, meanwhile, are like electronic bank cards.
+Physical cards and virtual cards generally offer similar functionality, benefits, and rewards, though this can vary depending on the provider.
+Physical cards typically have information printed on them, along with a chip or magnetic stripe, and cardholders need to tap or swipe them to initiate a transaction.
+Virtual cards, on the other hand, function like electronic bank cards and do not require physical interaction.

 Airwallex Borderless Cards are available in both physical and virtual formats, and can be created in just a few clicks.
 Virtual Borderless Cards allow cardholders to conduct contactless payments, such as making transactions via Apple Pay or Google Pay.